Use NotchPad while presenting or screen sharing.

 NotchPad is still NotchPad

-Ghost Privacy simply gives that private layer a sharper job during live work: keeping the notes you need in front of you without putting them in the room.
+Ghost Privacy simply gives that workflow a sharper job during live work: keeping the notes you need in front of you without putting them in the room.